zeromq/jeromq-jms/README.md

 The library comes with serialized JMS and STOMP out of the box.
 Anything else would require other dependencies which others may or may not want to implement.
 To implement a new type you will need to create a new event handler.

-To include other functionality not within JeroMQ-JMS you will to implement one or more of the interfaces (i.e. ZmqGateway, ZmqEventHalandler, ZmqFiltePolciy, etc…).
+Extend the functionality of JeroMQ-JMS is done through the implement one or more of the interfaces (i.e. ZmqGateway, ZmqEventHalandler, ZmqFilterPolicy, etc…).
 You then need to be able to bind it to the URI.
 Doing this will require the GatwayFactory access to the class.
 This can be down by either using “org.zerom.jms” as the start of the package of the class, or adding to the “extensionPackageNames” parameter of the factory constructor (see the ZmqObjectFactor and the Junit tests for inspiration).
 Even once the new class is accessible you will still need to use “ZmqUriParameter” within you class, or ensure the URIL uses class and methods names along with ZmqUriParameter annotation.

+AS disucssed already the functionality is based around core interface.
+To add a new events and strategies into the messaging system you will need to add functionality areounf the ZmqEventHandler interface.
+Different filtering of messages then ZmqFilterPolicy functionality would be added.
+Like wide for messager protocols, etc...
+Alot of thought and effort (re-writes) went into the interface to enable loose coupling and functional flexibility, to allow it to be applied to exising zeromq enviroments.

 ## Transactions